CSBP-CPSE/LODE-ECDO/scripts/Businesses/2-OpenTabulate/README_opentab.md

 $ opentab *
 ```

+Note: These opentabulate commands are performed automatically by `1-openTabulate.ipynb` if you hit "run all".

 ### 4. The output
 After running opentabulate, you will find the CSV files with the new column headers in /data/output

 ---

 ## `update_mapping_summary.py`
-In order to ensure that columns get properly mapped by opentab, especially when dealing with a large number of datasets, the script `update_mapping_summary.py` will generate `mapping_summary.txt` and `unmapped_vars.csv`. `mapping_summary.txt` provides a summary of the column mappings that `variablemap.csv` will produce.
-It will also flag unmapped columns and unrecognized variables, which are variables present in variablemap, but not in the original dataset. `unmapped_vars.csv` displays unmapped columns in a slightly more readable format if opened in Excel.
+In order to ensure that columns get properly mapped by opentab, especially when dealing with a large number of datasets, the script `update_mapping_summary.py` will generate `mapping_summary.txt` and `unmapped_vars.csv`.

+- `mapping_summary.txt` provides a summary of the column mappings that `variablemap.csv` will produce.
+It will also flag unmapped columns and unrecognized variables, which are variables present in variablemap, but not in the original dataset.

+- `unmapped_vars.csv` displays unmapped columns in a slightly more readable format if opened in Excel.

 ## `add_filename.ipynb` ##
 With the outputs, you can then run add_filename.ipynb to add a column with the name of the file this dataset comes from.
 This makes it easier to locate different facilities and where errors might come from later in the process.

-NOTE: For ODBiz, `1-json_generator.ipynb` has been modified to tell opentab to perform what `add_filename.ipynb` does automatically.
+NOTE: For ODBiz, `1-openTabulate.ipynb` has been modified to tell opentab to perform what `add_filename.ipynb` does automatically.